ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

 common use of TBR is to revert patches that broke the build.

 TBR does not mean "no review."
 A reviewer TBR-ed on a change should still review the change.
-If there comments after landing the author is obligated to address them in a followup patch.
+If there are comments after landing, the author is obligated to address them in a followup patch.

 Do not use TBR just because a change is urgent or the reviewer is being slow.
 Contact the reviewer directly or find somebody.